jimmyca15/AzureWebFarm/ArrVmssAppVmss/README.md

     2. On the Web Server screen double-click _Shared Configuration_
     3. On the right hand side click _Export_ and choose a location to export IIS's configuration.
 Either export it directly to the file share or export it to a local directory and then copy the content to the directory in the file share.
     * __Note:__ To access the file share from the virtual machine see the _Mounting Azure File Share_ section below
+1. Create a directory in the Azure file share named _certs_ to act as the [IIS central certificate store](https://docs.microsoft.com/en-us/iis/get-started/whats-new-in-iis-8/iis-80-centralized-ssl-certificate-support-ssl-scalability-and-manageability)
 1. Follow the steps listed on how to [Prepare a Windows VHD to upload to Azure](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/prepare-for-upload-vhd-image?toc=%2fazure%2fvirtual-machines%2fwindows%2ftoc.json) which includes **generalizing** the VHD.
 * **Pitfall:** Make sure not to enable IIS shared configuration or the central certificate store before generalizing as encrypted credentials are not preserved in generalization.